 4. Prohibition was started in racism

 The first drug prohibition laws started in California, the home of all things good in this country (sarcasm there).
 Out in California the people living there at the time didn’t like the immigrants from south of the border that were migrating into their state en masse.
 But many of these immigrants had something in common: their use of a plant — Marijuana.
 Let’s make this plant illegal and it’ll help solve our Mexican problem, many in the State legislature thought.
 Thus the first state level prohibition was born.

 Fast forward to the late 1930’s/early 1940’s.
 A company called Dupont created a new fabric material called nylon.
 But they had a problem: a better natural fiber already existed: hemp.
 How could they compete with hemp?

-William Randolph Hearst, the newspaper magnate, used the power of his editorial section in all of his major news papers to opine about the dangers of Cannabis.Wouldn’t you know, William happened to have a lot of industrial interests in using trees for paper production — he didn’t want the competition of hemp!
+William Randolph Hearst, the newspaper magnate with suggestions from a medical cannabis doctor, used the power of his editorial section in all of his major news papers to opine about the dangers of Cannabis.Wouldn’t you know, William happened to have a lot of industrial interests in using trees for paper production — he didn’t want the competition of hemp!